-OK-101, our lead preclinical product candidate, is focused on keratoconjunctivitis sicca, commonly referred to as dry eye disease, or DED, which is a multifactorial disease caused by an underlying inflammation resulting in the lack of lubrication and moisture in the surface of the eye.
+OK-101, our lead preclinical product candidate, is focused on keratoconjunctivitis sicca, commonly referred to as DED, which is a multifactorial disease caused by an underlying inflammation resulting in the lack of lubrication and moisture in the surface of the eye.
 DED is one of the most common ophthalmic conditions encountered in clinical practice.
 Symptoms of DED include constant discomfort and irritation accompanied by inflammation of the ocular surface, visual impairment and potential damage to the ocular surface.
-The disease affects over 35% of the population aged 50+, with women representing approximately two-thirds of those affected.
+There are presently approximately 20 million people suffering from DED in the U.S. alone (Farrand et al. AJO 2017; 182:90), with the disease affecting approximately up to 34% of the population aged 50+ (Dana et al. AJO 2019; 202:47), and with women representing approximately two-thirds of those affected (Matossian et al. J Womens Health (Larchmt) 2019; 28:502-514).
 Prevalence of DED is anticipated to increase substantially in the next 10-20 years due to aging populations in the U.S., Europe, Japan and China and use of contact lenses in the younger population.
 We believe this increase in prevalence of dry eye syndrome represents a major expanding economic burden to public healthcare.
+According to Market Research Report, Dry Eye Syndrome, December 2020, the global DED market in 2019 was approximately \$5.22 billion, with the market size expected to reach \$6.54 billion by 2027.
+In addition, DED causes approximately \$3.8 billion annually in healthcare costs and represents a major economic burden to public healthcare, accounting for more than \$50 billion to the U.S. economy annually.

-At present, there are essentially three major prescription drugs used to treat DED: 1) Restasis (cyclosporine), 2) Lacrisert (hydroxypropyl cellulose), and 3) Xiidra (liftegrast).
-However, DED continues to be a major unmet medical need due to the large number of patients not well served by the treatments available to them through the medical community.
+At present, there are essentially three major prescription drugs used to treat DED: 1) R Cyclosporine (Restasis® & Cequa®), 2) Lifitegrast (Xiidra®), and 3) Varenicline (Tyrvaya®).
+However, DED continues to be a major unmet medical need due to the large number of patients not well served by present-day treatments due to their lack of adequate efficacy, slow onset of action and poor side effect profile.
 The development of new drugs to treat DED has been particularly challenging due to the heterogeneous nature of the patient population suffering from DED, and due to the difficulties in demonstrating an improvement in both signs and symptoms of the disease in well-controlled clinical trials.
 The evidence from over 40 years of scientific literature, however, suggests inflammation as the most common underlying cause of DED.
 Consequently, development of new therapeutic agents that target inflammatory pathways is crucial in improving symptoms in DED patients.
 OK-101 is focused on an anti-inflammatory pathway for treating dry eye.

-OK-101 is designed to target a chemokine-like receptor 1, or CMKLR1, or CHEMR23, which is a G protein-coupled receptor expressed on macrophages, neutrophils, monocytes, plasmacytoid/myeloid dendritic cells, natural killer cells and nonhemopoietic cell types, such as endothelial and epithelial cells (See Figure 2).
+OK-101 is designed to target a chemokine-like receptor 1, or CMKLR1, or CHEMR23, which is a G protein-coupled receptor expressed on macrophages, neutrophils, monocytes, plasmacytoid/myeloid dendritic cells, natural killer cells and nonhemopoietic cell types, such as endothelial and epithelial cells.
 Activation of CMKLR1 by its endogenous peptide ligand chemerin is known to modulate inflammation, but natural ligands for CMKLR1 have short half-lives due to rapid inactivation.
-Discovery of OK-101, a stable, high potency CMKLR1 agonist by On Target Therapeutics (Note: technology licensed to OKYO Pharma) provided an important step toward the development of a new class of anti-inflammatory therapeutics that can be applied to the treatment of ophthalmic diseases including DED, uveitis and ocular pain.
+Discovery of OK-101, a stable, high potency CMKLR1 agonist by On Target Therapeutics (Note: technology licensed to OKYO Pharma Limited) provided an important step toward the development of a new class of anti-inflammatory therapeutics that can be applied to the treatment of ophthalmic diseases including DED, uveitis and ocular pain.
+(See Figure 2).